picasso/zu-contact/readme.txt

 === Zu Contact ===
 Contributors: dmitryrudakov
-Tags: gutenberg, ajax, contact form, feedback, email, feedback form, contact Requires at least: 5.1
+Tags: gutenberg, ajax, contact form, feedback, email, feedback form, contact Requires at least: 5.1.0
-Tested up to: 5.6
+Tested up to: 5.7
-Stable tag: 1.0.8
+Stable tag: 1.1.0
 License: GPLv2 or later
-Requires PHP: 7.0
+Requires PHP: 7.0.0

 Simple but smart and modern Ajax contact form.
 With Form Blocks and Gutenberg based settings page.

 == Description ==

 The plugin allows you to add a feedback form or booking form to the page.
-The data is sent to the server via AJAX (this can be disabled using the settings and the form will be submitted as usual).
+The data is sent to the server via AJAX (*this can be disabled using the settings and the form will be submitted as usual, with a page reload... but why do you need it?*).
 You can flexibly personalize the form and its fields.

 The form is added to a page using the __Gutenberg Custom Blocks__ - with these blocks, the possibilities for customizing your form are greatly increased.